g-zucatelli/pyNSE/README.md

 # pyNSE

-This repository mantains Python implementation of objective Non-Stationary Estimators (NSE) applied to Acoustic Non-Stationary Assessment.
+This repository mantains Python implementation of objective Non-Stationarity Estimators (NSE) applied to Acoustic Non-Stationarity Assessment.

 For a target acoustic signal $x(t)$ of total length $T$, the non-stationarity estimation is calculated based on local observation window $T_h$ or observation scale $T_h/T \in (0,1]$.